brandonj44/DataAnalyticsProjects/README.md

 # Hospital ReAdmission Rate By Local Pollutant Levels
-All dashboards are fully interactive, any shown filters are adjustable by any user.
+All dashboards are fully interactive, all visible filters are adjustable by any user.

-Anyone interested is invited to explore and build off this analysis!
-Awareness saves lives :)

 **Introduction to Re-Admission Problem:**